WarrenWeckesser/experiments/c++/boost/tukeylambda/README.md

 unacceptable.

 The subtraction in $Q(p;\lambda)$ has the form $a^{\lambda} - b^{\lambda}$.
-We do a little algebraic trick to rewrite this expression as follows:
+We use the "difference of powers" formula to rewrite this expression as follows:

 $$
 \begin{split}